 Types of Adoption

-A single gay person can now adopt a child in Florida.
+Can gay couples adopt in Florida?
+Yes, whether as a couple or single person.
 That used to not be the case as the law previously expressly disallowed gay people from adopting.

 There are two ways to do this: adopt through Florida Department of Children and Families (DCF) or through a private agency or person.
 Adopting through a private agency lets you find a match with specific criteria important to you, but it’s a lot more expensive.
 Adopting through DCF (also called public agency adoption) is a lot cheaper: Florida will reimburse your adoption expenses (including attorney’s fees) up to a certain amount, plus provide many other benefits to you.